ExamProCo/aws-bootcamp-cruddur-2023/journal/week0.md

 Researched the technical and service limits of specific services and how they could impact the technical path for technical flexibility.

-Opened a support ticket and request a service limit
+Opened a support ticket and request a service limit.

+Completed Security Quiz.

+Completed pricing Quiz.